 - Municipal Fees

-Federal Corporate Tax (FCT) for Free Zone Companies
+Corporate Tax (CT) for Free Zone Companies

-The Federal Corporate Tax (FCT) is a national tax imposed on the income or profits of companies operating within Dubai.
+The Corporate Tax (CT) is a national tax imposed on the income or profits of companies operating within Dubai.
 Just like other business entities, free zone companies also abide by the law to pay taxes with certain exemptions.
 This was introduced by the Federal Tax Authority in June 2023 for profits exceeding AED 375,000.

 Before we get into how to calculate this, you need to understand what qualifies as a qualifying and non-qualifying free zone person or income.